Rupika17/WeatherForecastApp/README.md

 - API integration implemented Weather Forecast API (e.g. www.weatherapi.com API).

+- City suggestion api is also used to search city in the search box.

 - The user interface design and user experience is enhanced by adding styling and layout components.

+- You can search weather details of your typed / current location on cicking the icon at the right corner.

 Enjoy building your Weather Forecast App!